• Skip to main content

 Ingredients

-• 2 green cardamom, or ¼ teaspoon cardamom powder, optional
+• 2 green cardamom, sub with cardamom powder

-• 2 inch cinnamon, broken in chips or ¼ teaspoon cinnamon powder
+• 2 inch cinnamon, sub with cinnamon powder

-• 2 tablespoon honey or sugar, or any sweetener of your choice to taste.
+• 2 tablespoon honey , or any sweetener of your choice

 Instructions